apache/flink/docs/quickstart/setup_quickstart.md

   </div>

 * Words are counted in time windows of 5 seconds (processing time, tumbling windows) and are printed to `stdout`.
-Monitor the JobManager's output file and write some text in `nc` (input is sent to Flink line by line after hitting <RETURN>):
+Monitor the TaskManager's output file and write some text in `nc` (input is sent to Flink line by line after hitting <RETURN>):